alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

     2 + 2    # Question: What is 2 + 2?
     4        # Answer: 4

+    "apple".upcase  # Q: What is the upcase of the string "apple"?
+    "APPLE"         # A: the string "APPLE"

 # String Messages

 A string understands lots of messages.
 Here are a few: